xTool O1 Omni vs eufyMake E1: Two Machines, One Bench

 Roll-to-Roll and UV DTF: 15 m vs 10 m

-xTool has announced a Roll-to-Roll Feeder supporting up to 15 m material rolls. eufyMake has an official Roll-to-Film Attachment path with 10 m max support; verify current accessory pricing before modeling it into a bundle.
+xTool has announced a Roll-to-Roll Feeder supporting up to 15 m material rolls. eufyMake has an official Roll-to-Film Attachment path with 10 m max support and a $499.99 Roll-to-Film Attachment benchmark checked July 9, 2026; verify live checkout before modeling it into a purchase.

 Final Recommendations